pillone/usntssearch/README.md

 **NZBmegasearcH**
 ======================

+NZBmegasearcH is a program that collects all your newznab (and many others) accounts to one place.
+Are you tired to search by using many different sites (nzbx.co, nzb.in, nzb.su etc)?
+Well, that's the solution for you.
+NZBmegasearcH aggregates search results from all your accounts in one clean web interface.

-NZBmegasearcH is a meta-search engine that retreives data from your favourite NZB indeces.
+Technically speaking: NZBmegasearcH is a meta-search engine that retreives data from your favourite NZB indices.

-It is configurable with N#wsnb-based, Spotw#b-based, an many others indeces.
-It natively supports CP and SB, retreives trending movies and shows, gives appropriate search suggestions.
+That's more: you can configure to use it with your SB and CP as a unique provider.

+*Features*:
+* Support for accounts from any Newsnb and Spotweb based provider
+* Support for web-only access to Newsnb websites (in case API is not active)
+* Support for nzbx.co, findnzb.info, ftdworld.net, wombie and many others
+* Support for CP and SB
+* Support for many search categories
+* Retreives trending movies and shows
+* Gives appropriate search suggestions
+* Really small memory and CPU footprint
+* SSH and user identification supported

 It is written in Python and it works on linux, mac, win.
 Windows binaries are also available.

-**Latest version is 0.31**
+**Latest version is 0.4**

 This project makes use of: